Loading...

 How to consume Rose Wine without glucose spikes

-Engage in light physical activity, such as a short walk, after consuming wine to help your body use up some of the sugar energy.
+Engage in light physical activity after consuming wine, such as a short walk, to help manage blood sugar levels more effectively.

 healthspan-mbl